vitoriagalli/libft/README.md

 |ft_lstclear|void ft_lstclear(t_list **lst, void (*del)(void*))| deletes and frees the given element and every successor of that element, using the function 'del' and free.
 Finally, the pointer to the list must be set to NULL|
 |ft_lstiter|void ft_lstiter(t_list *lst, void (*f)(void *))| iterates the list 'lst' and appllies the function 'f' to content of each element|
 |ft_lstmap|t_list *ft_lstmap(t_list *lst, void *(*f)(void *), void(*del)(void *))| iterates the list 'lst' and appllies the function 'f' to content of each element. creates a new list resulting of the successive applications of the function 'f'.
 The 'del' function is used to delete the content of an element if needed |

+Some other functions was added to this library in order to be used in future projects